jonmak08/front-end-training/src/pages/blog/resource-importer.md

 This step is pretty simple, you'll be copying over all of the documents and media (photos, videos, gifs, etc) into the <code>resources-importer/document_library/documents</code> folder.

 Navigate to Documents and Media from your site by clicking the leftside nav > [your site] > content > Documents and Media.
-Click the actions icon, download, and place them inside <code>resources-importer/document_library/documents</code>.
+Click the actions icon, __download__, and place them inside <code>resources-importer/document_library/documents</code>.

 ### Step 5: Configuring the sitemap.json File